The Co-Cities Recipe for Just and Inclusive Cities

 This open book has roots in our conceptualization of the ‘City as a Commons’, the emerging academic field of urban commons studies, and the work developed in 5 years of remarkable urban experimentations in Italy and around the world.
 Structured around three main pillars, the Co-Cities open book will first provide scholars, practitioners and policy-makers with an overview of the theory and methodology of the Co-City with the “Co-Cities Protocol”.

-The open book also presents the “Co-Cities report”, the results of an extensive research project in which we extracted from, and measured the existence of, Co-City design principles in a database of 400+ case studies in 130+ cities around the world.
+The second part of the book is the “Co-Cities report”, presenting the results of an extensive research project in which we extracted from, and measured the existence of Co-City design principles in a database of 400+ case studies in 130+ cities around the world.
 Ultimately, thanks to the Co-cities report we were able to create the first index able to measure how cities are implementing the right to the city through co-governance.
 Thus, the Co-Cities index serves as a fundamental tool for the international community in order to measure the implementation of some of the objectives that have been set by the New Urban Agenda and the Sustainable Development Goals (SDGs).

 This book drawns on three years of dialogue, collaboration, exchange and learning with scholars and practicioners to which goes our deep gratitude.
 Constant supervision, guidance and source of continuing inspiration was provided by Sheila Foster.
 Special thanks are due to Leonardo Morlino for his theoretical wisdom and his tireless and patient guidance on the theoretical framework and the methodological approach.
 A special mention goes to the authors of the “The City as a commons papers” for being generous with their time and for sharing their knowledge with us: Michel Bauwens; David Bollier; Tine de Moor; Paola Cannavò; Silke Helfrich; Ezio Manzini.
 We are deeply grateful to all the participants to the “City as a Commons” IASC Conference (Bologna, 2015) and in particular with the authors who shared their presentation and papers with us and helped us spread the unique body of knowledge on the urban commons generated thanks to the conference.